 Staff costs amounted to EUR 39.3 million and are mainly constituted by wages and salaries and relative social security contributions and bonus provisions for employees.
-These costs are substantially in line with the year ended 31 December 2021, as the increase in the Parent Company's workforce was offset by the termination of seconded personnel.
+These costs are substantially in line with the year ended 31 December 2021, as the increase in the company's workforce was offset by the termination of relations with seconded personnel.